 2. Aerate Lawn

 Aerating your lawn, using a tool to poke holes in the soil, can help cut cost on lawn care as well.
 Because an aerated lawn is less compact, the looser soil will absorb water better.
 It also helps to remove thatch.
 You can rent an aerator to do it yourself (maybe even go in with a neighbor to split the cost), or hire someone.

 3. Routine Maintenance on Tools

-Performing routine maintenance on you lawn tools will not only prolong the life of the tool itself, but also make for better performing tools.
-Be sure to clean the mower and sharpen blades.
-Sharp blades also cut better to make for healthier lawns and use less gas because they are cutting more efficiently. .
+Performing routine maintenance on your lawn tools will not only prolong the life of the tool itself but also make for better performing tools.
+Be sure to clean the mower and sharpen the blades.
+Sharp blades also cut better to make for healthier lawns and use less gas because they are cutting more efficiently.
 Don’t forget the end of the season too, drain the gas and oil for winter storage.

 Both Home Depot and Lowe’s have eNewsletter programs that may alert you to seasonal sales and even rare coupons.
 The Home Depot Garden Club often has seasonal coupons for outdoor, landscaping and gardening specific purchases.

 I’m sure there are more ways to save as well.
 What are your ideas for saving on lawn care and gardening?
 Leave them in the comments below.
 And be sure to PIN THIS for later!